-The white grape comes from Italy, Synonyms are Berzemina di Breganze, Champagna, Frutignan, Sampagna and Sciampagna.
-It is not allowed with the variety Chasselas (with synonym Marzemina Bianca) are confused.
-According to done in 2008 DNA analysis the variety is probably the result of a presumably natural cross between the red variety Marzemino and the white species Garganega (at least exist between the three varieties Parent-offspring relationships ).
-And from a presumably natural crossing between Raboso Piave x Marzemina Bianca is the variety Raboso Veronese emerged.
+The white grape variety comes from Italy, Synonyms are Berzemina di Breganze, Champagna, Frutignan, Sampagna and Sciampagna.
+However, it cannot be with the variety Chasselas (with the synonym Marzemina Bianca).
+According to in 2008 DNA analysis the variety is probably the result of a presumably natural cross between the red variety Marzemino and the white variety Garganega (at least exist between the three varieties Parent-offspring relationships ).
+And from a presumably natural cross between Raboso Piave x Marzemina Bianca is the variety Raboso Veronese emerged.

-The medium maturing, not very productive vine produces a fragrant, fruity white wine with aromas of hay, green apples and a slightly bitter aftertaste.
-It was named in 1793 by Pietro Caronelli (1736-1801), the then president of the Agricultural Science Academy of Conegliano, as the "queen among the grapes".
+The medium-ripening, not very productive vine produces a fragrant, fruity white wine with aromas of hay, green apples and a slightly bitter aftertaste.
+In 1793, Pietro Caronelli (1736-1801), then President of the Academy of Agricultural Science of Conegliano), called her the “Queen of Grapes”.
 At that time she was in Veneto widespread.
-There she is today in the DOC wines Bagnoli di Sopra and Colli di Conegliano authorized.
-In 2010, 54 hectares of vineyards were reported with decreasing trend.
+There she is in the DOC wines today Bagnoli di Sopra and Colli di Conegliano authorized.
+In 2010, 54 hectares of vineyards were reported with a downward trend.

 Source : Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012